dschlenk/opennms-cookbook/README.md

 Copyright and License
 =======

-Copyright 2014-2020 ConvergeOne Holding Corp.
+Copyright 2014-2024 ConvergeOne Holding Corp.
-Some of the postgres installation and upgrade code, including `libraries/postgres.rb, libraries/du.rb, libraries/statfs.ru` is based on pg_upgrade resource in the private-chef cookbook of [chef-server](https://github.com/chef/chef-server) and is Copyright 2008-2019 Chef Software, Inc.

 Released under Apache 2.0 license.
 See LICENSE for details.